HoldenErnest/JavaSnake/README.md

 # Snake Game
-the game of snake, but in Java and JFrame
+the game of snake, made from scratch using Java and JFrame